pnp/pnpcore/docs/articles/contributor/readme.md

 /// Public interface to define a List object of SharePoint Online
 /// </summary>
 [ConcreteType(typeof(List))]
-public interface IList : IDataModel<IList>, IDataModelUpdate, IDataModelDelete {
+public interface IList : IDataModel<IList>, IDataModelUpdate, IDataModelDelete, IQueryableDataModel {
     /// <summary>
     /// The Unique ID of the List object